LancerR40/deliveries-back/README.md

 * Installed [node.js](https://nodejs.org/en/) on your machine
 * You should have a [cloudinary](https://cloudinary.com/)
-* You have some email account for the sending emails
+* You have some email account for the sending mails

 ## Clone project